 The “Laudato Si’ Action Plan,” authored by University of Georgia professors and staff, contains a variety of options for parishes and parishioners to help reverse the threat of global climate change and environmental degradation, and create a more sustainable world in harmony with God.
 As Catholics, we are urged by Pope Francis to seek the change of heart that is required to make these actions part of our daily lives.
 Click on the link to find out more information and how you can get involved!

 The Laudato Si Initative

-Our vision is for the Archdiocese of Atlanta to be the trusted leader for integral ecology; modeling fully integrated social, environmental and economic justice and sustainability.
+Our vision is to be a servant leader in integral ecology, modeling fully integrated social, environmental and economic justice, and sustainability.